Hiprex Side Effects

 Generic Name: methenamine

-Note: This page contains information about the side effects of methenamine.
-Some of the dosage forms included on this document may not apply to the brand name Hiprex.
+Note: This document contains side effect information about methenamine.
+Some of the dosage forms listed on this page may not apply to the brand name Hiprex.

 For the Consumer